codeigniter4/CodeIgniter4/user_guide_src/source/libraries/cookie.rst

 		Get a cookie.

-		Return a specific cookie for the given name, if $name is empty it will return all cookies.
+		Return a specific cookie for the given name, if no name was given it will return all cookies.

 	.. php:method:: remove(string $name, string $path = '/', string $domain = '', string $prefix = '')